What To Do In An Emergency

 These situations are considered emergencies and will require immediate care.
-If your pet has had an accident or is experiencing any of these symptoms, bring them to our emergency office straight away.
+If your pet has had an accident or is experiencing any of these symptoms, bring them to our emergency animal hospital straight away.

 - Obvious signs of extreme anxiety or pain